 The format of this legal document cannot be altered prior to company formation, nor can subscribers’ names be changed or removed after incorporation.
 This is a historical document that will always remain the same, regardless of whether any original members leave or new members join the company.

-At the time of company formation, both the memorandum and articles of association will be submitted to Companies House along with the application to register a company.
+At the time of company formation, the memorandum is created by Companies House and attached to the articles of association which become part of the application to register a company.
 It is a public document that anyone can view online at Companies House.
 All companies must keep a copy of the memorandum at their registered office or SAIL address.

 What are articles of association?

-The articles of association consists of multiple pages and it forms the constitution of a limited company.
+The articles of association consist of multiple pages and it forms the constitution of a limited company.
 This document is essentially an internal rulebook that states the way in which a company should be structured and managed in terms of:

 - how decisions can and must be made